We are searching for

 Why Is It Bad to Rev a Cold Engine?

-Some drivers use revving to warm up a car from a cold start but that’s not necessary under normal circumstances.
-In fact, revving an engine when it’s cold can be harmful, because:
+Some drivers revving the engine to warm up a car from a cold start but that’s not necessary under normal circumstances.
+In fact, revving your engine when it’s cold can be harmful, because:

 • Cold engine oil is thick and takes a few minutes to lubricate valves thoroughly.
 Pushing cold valves with revving can cause them to stick.